 Biryani was tempting, and I wanted to enjoy my meal after the run.

-We parted ways, since I had to take a different route to complete.
-Trust me, last 3 km; I started regaining my lost physical strength.
+Trust me, for the last 3 km; I started regaining my lost physical strength.
 My will power out powered the unwillingness of my body to finish.

-I would rate myself a winner because, I set myself to achieve something when I left Bangalore and I did it.
-After crossing the line, my pulse was measured and they noted my name.
+I would rate myself a winner because I set myself to achieve something when I left Bangalore, and I did it.
+After crossing the line, my pulse was measured, and they noted my name.
 They gave me a certificate for completing the 21 km run.

 A quote below by- George S. Patton, U.S. Army General

-“Now if you are going to win any battle you have to do one thing.
+“Now, if you are going to win any battle, you have to do one thing.
 You have to make the mind run the body.
 Never let the body tell the mind what to do.
 The body will always give up.
 It is always tired morning, noon, and night.
 But the body is never tired if the mind is not tired.
-When you were younger the mind could make you dance all night, and the body was never tired…You’ve always got to make the mind take over and keep going.”
+When you were younger, the mind could make you dance all night, and the body was never tired…You’ve always got to make the mind take over and keep going.”

-One of my favorite athletes, Emile Zapotek once quoted –
+One of my favorite athletes, Emile Zapotek, once quoted –

 “It’s at the borders of pain and suffering that the men are separated from the boys.”